johnmal-dev/johnmal-dev/README.md

 <h1 align="center">👋 Hey, I'm John!</h1>
 <h3 align="center">A Web Developer from Toronto, Canada 🇨🇦</h3>

 Hey, I'm John Malapit, a web developer hailing from the great city of Toronto, Canada.
 Ever since I was young I've always had a passion for understanding how things work and building them from the ground up.
 This led me to pursue a degree in Mechanical Engineering.
 Now, I'm excited to bring my technical problem-solving skills to the world of web development, where I create functional and accessible applications that solve real-world problems.
-When I'm not busy coding, you can catch me playing board games 🎲, watching horror films 🍿, or climbing mountains 🧗‍♀️.
+When I'm not busy coding, you can catch me playing board games 🎲, watching horror films 🍿, or bouldering 🧗‍♀️.
 Let's connect and chat about our mutual interests in tech and hobbies!

 ## Technologies